 Helpful Tips To Passing the CDL Exam

-You’ve finally decided to get a commercial driver’s license (CDL), and you’re probably anxious about sitting for the written test.
+You’ve finally decided to get a commercial driver’s license (CDL) and are probably anxious about sitting for the written test.
 Relax, you are not alone.
 Every year hundreds of thousands of people from all over the country attempt to pass their CDL test for the very first time.
-So, if you are planning to get your CDL anytime soon, you might as well be prepared.
+So, if you plan to get your CDL anytime soon, you might as well be prepared.
 Here is a how-to guide to passing.

 Relax and Stay Calm

-Relaxing is very important, especially if you plan to take this test within the next few days or weeks.
-If you are having difficulty staying calm, try exercising or meditating before taking your CDL written test.
+Relaxing is essential, especially if you plan to take this test within the next few days or weeks.
+Try exercising or meditating before taking your CDL written test if you have difficulty staying calm.
 Your blood pressure must be stable too.
 If not, some states might refuse to let you take it immediately because they don’t want to risk a potential accident that could be attributed to the poor mental state of the driver.

 Take Practice Tests Online

-While a handbook will give you a basic overview of how things work, it doesn’t prepare you like practice tests.
-There are many sites online that allow you to take simulated exams in preparation for your real one.
-Make sure to choose one that has questions very similar to those on the actual exam.
+While a handbook will give you a basic overview of things, it doesn’t prepare you like practice tests.
+Many sites online allow you to take simulated exams in preparation for your real one.
+Make sure to choose one with questions similar to those on the actual exam.
 Some sites even list which questions are more likely to come up than others.

-Consider taking multiple practice tests in a row until you score about an 85% or higher on each one of them.
-It might be exhausting, but doing so would definitely help prepare yourself for that written permit test much better than if you were to take short “snack break” sized tests, which wouldn’t probably even cover half of what’s on your actual exam papers.
+Consider taking multiple practice tests in a row until you score about an 85% or higher on each.
+It might be exhausting, but doing so would help prepare yourself for that written permit test much better than if you were to take short “snack break” sized tests, which wouldn’t probably even cover half of what’s on your actual exam papers.

 Get an Early Start On Your Study

-If possible, start studying at least two weeks or even one month before you plan to take that written exam.
-Studies show that people have significantly lower chances of passing their examination when they cram at the last minute than those who started studying early.
+If possible, start studying for at least two weeks or even one month before you plan to take that written exam.
+Studies show that people have significantly lower chances of passing their examinations when they cram at the last minute than those who start studying early.

 Read and Follow Directions Carefully